LOCAL HOME BUILDERS LAUNCH NEW GREEN BUILDING PROGRAM

 BENEFITS OF GREEN HOMES

-Green building in residential construction offers many advantages beyond just improved environmental performance.
+While green is at the core of green building, the construction trend offers many advantages beyond improved environmental performance.
 Owners of green homes reap various benefits, including utility savings, improved indoor air quality and less overall maintenance.
-Not surprisingly, green homes also have less negative impact on the environment by saving energy and reducing waste, particularly during construction.

-"Because a typical 2,000 square foot home generates four tons of waste material during construction, the practice of green building aims to use renewable resources and to recycle excess job-site materials whenever possible," said Hodges.
-"When you also factor in improved indoor air quality and reduced environment impact, you really begin to see the true value of a green home."
+"Because a typical 2,000 square foot home generates four tons of waste material during construction, the practice of green building aims to use renewable resources and to recycle excess job-site materials whenever possible," said Coffman.

-Although there is no one-size-fits-all approach to green building, Green Build Kentucky's green building guidelines are based on fundamental green building principles including:
+Although there is no one-size-fits-all approach to green building, the Northeast Ohio Green Building Initiative guidelines are based on fundamental green building principles including: